alphagov/notifications-tech-docs/source/documentation/client_docs/_php.md

 Your unsubscribe URL and response must comply with the guidance specified in [Section 3.1 of IETF RFC 8058](https://www.rfcreader.com/#rfc8058_line139).

 You must also add an unsubscribe link to the bottom of your email.
-The unsubscribe link at the bottom of your email must be a `GET` request.
-Your link should go to a webpage where the recipient can confirm that they want to unsubscribe.
+The unsubscribe link at the bottom of your email should take the email recipient to a webpage where they can confirm that they want to unsubscribe.

 Find out how to add a link when you create a __New template__ or __Edit__ an email template.